INTO-CPS-Association/Documentation/docs/guides.rst

 This section contains a number of guides to useful concepts such as sim_, cosim_, fmi_, and dse_.
 These are designed to answers basic questions such as "what is an FMU?", "how is cosimulation different than simulation?", and "How do i create my own FMU?".

-If you would like to take a more practical approach to learning these topics is by following the tutorials found in the :ref:tuts section.
+If you would like to take a more practical approach to learning these topics is by following the tutorials found in the :ref:`tuts` section.

 .. _sim: